slsa-framework/slsa-proposals/0004/README.md

 other lock file-based software environments such as Go (go.mod and go.sum), PHP (composer.lock), Python (Pipfile.lock), and Ruby (Gemfile.lock).

+## Terminology

+*   A *provenance policy* associates a package name with expectations for the provenance attestation properties for a collection of package versions.

+*   A package version *satisfies* a provenance policy iff its provenance attestation properties meet the policy expectations for the package name.

 ## Objectives

 Evaluate policies over SLSA provenance for npm software packages.